SebastianMacaluso/VisualizeBinaryTrees/README.md

 Given a tree structure, 2D heat clustermaps visualizations are obtained with [`visualizeClusterMap.ipynb`](visualizeClusterMap.ipynb).
-Specifically, given a jet (the set of its constituents), visualization for the different trees obtained with each clustering algorithm (and the truth tree) are displayed.
+Specifically, given a jet (the set of its constituents), visualizations for the different trees obtained with each clustering algorithm (and the truth tree) are displayed.

 There are 2 functions for visualization: